open-power/op-test/README.md

 This framework runs on most Linux based systems.

-You need python 2.7 or greater and also needs below modules to be installed
+You need python 3.4 or greater and also needs below modules to be installed

     pip install pexpect importlib ptyprocess requests pysocks

     Optionally:  pip install unittest-xml-reporting unittest2
-    For XML output: sudo apt-get install python-xmlrunner
+    For XML output: sudo apt-get install python3-xmlrunner

     For qemu: sudo apt-get install qemu-utils